BL4Z3-CSGO/aw-dl/README.md

 # aw-dl
 Downloads the aimware.net client and Launches it.
-Made using node-fetch and pkg
+Made using node-fetch and pkg.